-Yesterday we reported on last year’s guidelines from the National Institute for Health and Care Excellence (NICE) giving doctors a symptom based approach to help improve early diagnosis of cancer.
-It is hoped that people with symptoms will visit their GP more quickly for a check up and for any tests that may be needed.
+The National Institute for Health and Care Excellence (NICE) have given doctors a symptom based approach to help improve early diagnosis of cancer.
+It is hoped that people with possible cancer symptoms will visit their GP more quickly for a check up and for any tests that may be needed.

 Willie Hamilton, Professor of Primary Care Diagnostics at the University of Exeter Medical School said “This guideline is about getting the right patients to the right tests at the right time.”